ga4gh/va-spec/docs/source/modeling-foundations.rst

 Core Information Model
 @@@@@@@@@@@@@@@@@@@@@@

 The **GKS Core Information Model (Core-IM)** is a domain-agnostic model that supports explicit representation of scientific knowledge, and the evidence and provenance supporting it.
 The initial version was derived from the `SEPIO Core Information Model <https://sepio-framework.github.io/sepio-linkml/core-im-diagram/>`_, through selection of elements needed to support initial VA implementation use cases.
+This Core-IM is the foundation on which Profiles for specific types of Statements and Study Results about molecular variation are built.

-The Core-IM is the foundation on which Profiles for specific types of Statements and Study Results about molecular variation are built.
-Below we provide an overview of the Core-IM **Class Hierarchy**, the **Statement** and **Study Result** data structures that can be built from these classes, and features that allow explicit representation of Statement and Study Result **Semantics**.
+Below we provide an overview of the Core-IM **class hierarchy**, the Statement and Study Result **data structures** that can be built from these classes, and features that allow explicit representation of Statement and Study Result **semantics**.

 Class Hierarchy
 $$$$$$$$$$$$$$$